melteng/jekyll-now/_posts/2018-1-23-work-plan.md

 ### 5. Deliverables
-- an audio/visual/data/virtual performance about cultural identity
-- bi-weekly art/design/tech experiments
+- bi-weekly (web-based) vr/ar experiments
 - literature review about immersive environments and their potential for community dialogue facilitation
+- an audio/visual/data performance about cultural identity, through an ar/vr app/site or projection mapped space

 ### 6. Challenges to Completion
 _Offer what you anticipate to be the core challenges to your directed study._
-- Scope?
+- Scope

 ### 7. Weekly Schedule